microsoft/live-share/docs/getting-started.md

 ## Changing the Connection Mode

-By default Visual Studio Live Share automatically detects whether a collaboration session host and guest can communicate directly over a network and only relays via the cloud if there is no route between them to ensure optimal performance.
-This mixed "auto" mode also allows some guests to relay through the cloud while others connect directly for the same collaboration session.
+To ensure, by default Visual Studio Live Share automatically detects whether a collaboration session host machine and guest machine can communicate directly over a network and only relays via the cloud if there is no route between them.
+This mixed "auto" mode is flexible and allows some guests to relay through the cloud while others connect directly for the same session if needed.

 The direct connections are authenticated via a cloud based mechanism to ensure security but require a port between 5990 and 5999 be opened to enable the connectivitiy.
-As a result, your desktop firewall may prompt you to give access when sharing.
+As a result, when sharing for the first time your desktop firewall may prompt you open a port.
 Accepting this is optional as ignoring it will simply cause Live Share to always use the relay when in auto mode.

 If you would prefer to disable direct connections or are running into problems with auto mode you can force other connection modes.